 Dan Mondor.
-The Company entered into a Change-in-Control and Severance Agreement with Mr. Mondor on June 6, 2017 and the agreement was amended and restated on June 6, 2018.
+The Company entered into an Amended and Restated Change-in-Control and Severance Agreement with Mr. Mondor on June 6, 2018.
 Under the terms of this amended agreement, if Mr. Mondor's employment is terminated by the Company without Cause or by Mr. Mondor for Good Reason not in connection with a Change-in-Control, then Mr. Mondor is entitled to the following severance benefits:

-- an amount equal to Mr. Mondor's unpaid base salary and incentive pay through the date of termination and any other amounts owed to Mr. Mondor under our compensation plans; - if the termination occurs within eighteen months of June 6, 2018, an amount equal to eighteen months of Mr. Mondor's base salary, or if the termination occurs after the expiration of such period, an amount equal to twelve months of Mr. Mondor's base salary; - immediate vesting of the portion of Mr. Mondor's outstanding equity awards under our compensation plans that would have vested or become exercisable had his employment continued through the next vesting date; - a lump-sum bonus payment equal to the pro-rated portion of the target bonus in the year of termination based on actual achievement of corporate performance goals and assumed full achievement of any individual performance goals; and - continued participation for Mr. Mondor and his dependents in our group health plan, at the same benefit and contribution levels in effect immediately prior to the termination, until up to the last date that severance compensation is paid to Mr. Mondor under the agreement;
+- an amount equal to Mr. Mondor's unpaid base salary and incentive pay through the date of termination and any other amounts owed to Mr. Mondor under our compensation plans; - an amount equal to twelve months of Mr. Mondor's base salary; - immediate vesting of the portion of Mr. Mondor's outstanding equity awards under our compensation plans that would have vested or become exercisable had his employment continued through the next vesting date; - a lump-sum bonus payment equal to the pro-rated portion of the target bonus in the year of termination based on actual achievement of corporate performance goals and assumed full achievement of any individual performance goals; and - continued participation for Mr. Mondor and his dependents in our group health plan, at the same benefit and contribution levels in effect immediately prior to the termination, until up to the last date that severance compensation is paid to Mr. Mondor under the agreement;